 Joey is recognised as a notable practitioner for his expertise in charities and private wealth law by the prominent international guide to law firms, Chambers Asia Pacific and Chambers High-net-worth.
+He is applauded for this "in-depth expertise in trusts and tax planning, as well as business succession and charitable planning matters."
 He has also been listed as a recommended lawyer for tax in Legal 500 Asia Pacific, and in Best Lawyers® International for corporate law.
-Sources say he “delivers his advice straight and crisp”.
+Sources say he is “sharp, responsive and communicative."

 Arnold Bloch Leibler represents, a diverse group of charitable and not-for-profit organisations that are active in the cultural, health, welfare, religious, Indigenous and environmental sectors, and advises on all aspects of their establishment, access to available tax concessions and day-to-day operations.
 The firm is widely regarded as being one of the foremost law firms in relation to Private and Public Ancillary Funds – Joey and his team have helped the firm’s clients establish over 100 Australian Tax Office (ATO) approved Private and Public Ancillary Funds.